MengQiuchen/cPeaks/map2cpeak/README.md

 tqdm
 ```

-### Method 1: Map the sequencing reads (fragments.tsv.gz) in each sample/cell to generate cell-by-cPeak matrix (.mtx/.h5ad)
+### Method 1: Map the sequencing reads (fragments.tsv.gz) in each sample/cell to generate cell-by-cPeak matrix (.mtx)

+so,

 ```
 usage: